physicalist/ncbs-moose/moose/branches/3D-viz/gl/Docs/README.txt

 > setfield gl0 bgcolor 100100100

+i. 'highvalue': default value is 0.05 (to be interpreted as 0.05V, where the attribute is Vm).
+This is the value represented by the color specified on the last line of the colormap file.
+This represents the highest value that the attribute is assumed to be able to attain.
+Any values greater than this, should they occur, will be mapped to the color which corresponds to this value.

+> setfield gl0 highvalue 0.1

+j. 'lowvalue': default value is -0.1 (to be interpreted as -0.1V, where the attribute is Vm).
+This is the value represented by the color specified on the first line of the colormap file.
+This represents the lowest value that the attribute is assumed to be able to attain.
+Any values lower than this, should they occur, will be mapped to the color which corresponds to this value.

+> setfield gl0 lowvalue -0.08

 A version of DEMOS/gbar/myelin.g, modified to include GLcell, is included in the directory DEMOS/gbar/ as cMyelin.g.
 Part 4 of this document contains general operating instructions to launch